The Mission of the Communication Sciences and Disorders Department

-The M.S.
-(Master's Degree) education program in speech-language pathology at Western Kentucky University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Master of Science education program in speech-language pathology at Western Kentucky University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 Click on the academic program offerings listed to the right to find out more details regarding the many options our department has to offer.

 Department of Communication Sciences and Disorders Western Kentucky University 1906 College Heights Blvd. #41030 Bowling Green, KY 42101-1030 Phone # (270) 745-4541 Fax # (270) 745-3441

 Academic Programs Offered:

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,